Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 Federal physician assistant loan repayment & forgiveness programs

-Here are several government programs that could help you repay federal student loans
+Here are several government programs that could help you repay federal student loans:

-Americorps Education Award
+AmeriCorps Education Award

-This award is available to anyone who completes a 12-month term with AmeriCorps NCCC, AmeriCorps State and National, or AmeriCorps VISTA.
-It’s possible to receive the education award for up to two consecutive terms.
+Award amounts can change annually, but it’s possible to receive the education award for up to two consecutive terms.
 If you serve a third term, you can only receive the cash stipend.

 The Health Professions Loan Repayment Program